Research output per year

 Sex Work, Human Rights, Social Justice, Feminist Legal Theory

 Laura's research primarily focuses on sex work and human rights, looking at both the legal and social impact of human rights on sex workers' lived experiences.
 Laura's ESRC 1+3 funded PhD (Nottingham University) critically explored how the Human Rights Act could impact reform of the law relating to sex work in England and Wales.
 Her current work considers the role of human rights law and discourse in sex workers' rights movements in the UK and Canada.
-Laura has presented on sex work and human rights at academic conferences in the UK and internationally, has published on this topic, andhas edited (with Mary Laing and Victoria Holt) a special issue of the International Journal of Gender, Sexuality and Law on Sex Work and the Law.
+Laura has presented on sex work and human rights at academic conferences in the UK and internationally, has published on this topic, and has edited a special issue of the International Journal of Gender, Sexuality and Law on Sex Work and the Law and a book entitled 'Navigating Contemporary Sex Work'.

 Laura's research interests also include criminal law and justice, feminisms, feminist legal theory, and bodily autonomy.